pydio/pydio-doc-admin-guide/5_license.md

-# License #
+# License

-![license]
+[:image-popup:license.png]

 In this section you can see and manage your license informations.

-[license]: ./images/license.png